ponyfoo/articles/2016/12-22--terrible-code-sane-people/body.markdown

 ## Ignoring proven practices such as code reviews and unit testing

 Staying up to date on modern software development processes might not be enough to put a derailed project back on it's tracks, but it's certainly necessary anyway if you want your team to stay competitive.
 This is where proven practices step in, and there are a few of them.
-[Test-driven development has been shown to reduce defect rates](http://research.microsoft.com/en-us/news/features/nagappan-100609.aspx) 40% to 90%, with an increase in development time in the 15%-35% range.
-[Code reviews have also been shown to decrease defect rates](https://blog.codinghorror.com/code-reviews-just-do-it/), in some cases up to 80% over manual testing.
+[Test-driven development has been shown to reduce defect rates][tdd] 40% to 90%, with an increase in development time in the 15%-35% range.
+[Code reviews have also been shown to decrease defect rates][cr], in some cases up to 80% over manual testing.

 Imagine my dismay when I had to collaborate with a colleague on that legacy project and his screen displayed Notepad in its full glory.
 Using "search" to find methods might have been rad back in the nineties, but these days, **refraining from using tools such as modern IDEs, version control and code inspection will set you back tremendously.** They are now  absolutely required for projects of any size.

-For an in-depth look at what is proven to work in software development, check out the book [Making Software: What Really Works, and Why We Believe It](https://www.amazon.com/Making-Software-Really-Works-Believe/dp/0596808321/ref=as_li_ss_tl?ie=UTF8&linkCode=ll1&tag=chrimaiospo06-20&linkId=84b7d672a6bbc66f55547d8208526ef2).
+For an in-depth look at what is proven to work in software development, check out the book [Making Software: What Really Works, and Why We Believe It][making].
 It has a nice list of valuable and proven practices which have been backed by studies over the years.

 ## Hiring developers with no “people” skills